GooFit/GooFit/README.md

 and do not necessarily reflect the views of the National Science Foundation.
 In addition, we thank the nVidia GPU Grant Program for donating hardware used in developing this framework.

+GooFit is available under the BSD license, except for the Landau distribution & MINUIT code.
+You must remove these to get a permissive version of GooFit.

 [actions-badge]:     https://github.com/GooFit/GooFit/workflows/CI/badge.svg
 [actions-link]:      https://github.com/GooFit/GooFit/actions
 [DOI-badge]:         https://zenodo.org/badge/9017446.svg